 13. Take clothes out of the dryer before they’re fully dry to smooth out wrinkles.

-PRO TIP: Make sure you don’t hang them directly in the closet — they won’t lose their wrinkles and they’ll smell like mildew.
+TIP: Make sure you don’t hang them directly in the closet — they won’t lose their wrinkles and they’ll smell like mildew.

 14. Remove clothes from the dryer immediately and hang them before wrinkles can even happen.

 The only way this method works is if you also immediately smooth and hang your clothes.
 Warm clothes tossed in a pile only breed more wrinkles.
 Trust me.
 If only I could get my kids to put their clothes away right out of the dryer.

 15. Place a heavy book on the wrinkled area.